 Enter data sufficiency analysis

-Data sufficiency analysis mean making sure that every column in the exisitng data warehouse maps to a similar column in the planned structure.
+Data sufficiency analysis means making sure that every column in the existing data warehouse maps to a similar column in the planned structure.

 Trying to do this manually is an exercise in pain.